Services for Schools

 What skills do students learn?

-- Safety with feelings and words – how to protect yourself from hurting words
+- Safety with feelings and words – how to protect yourself from hurting words, take charge of your emotional safety, and act safely and respectfully towards others.

-- Being powerful to be safe – how to use your body to prevent most trouble before it starts
+- Being powerful to be safe – how to use your body and voice to prevent most trouble before it starts and to escape from danger.

-- Safety with touch and teasing – how to set boundaries with people you know
+- Safety with touch, teasing, and play – how to set boundaries with people you know.

-- Getting help to be safe – how to make safety plans and be persistent in getting help from busy adults
+- Getting help to be safe – how to make safety plans for everywhere you go and be persistent in getting help from busy adults

 - Checking and Thinking First to be safe – how to check and think first before you change your plan about WHERE you are going, WHAT you are doing, and WHO you are with, including how to be safe with strangers